AkankshaSharma2493/FetchRewards-DataEngg-Challenge/README.md

 3. Will open webpage
 4. Enter 2 texts and click compare

-## Library used: Flask for creating web app
+## Library used:
+"Flask" for creating web app